Chemmart Sumatriptan Tablets

 How it works

-It is thought that migraine headache is due to widening of certain blood vessels in the head.
-This medicine work by making those vessels normal again and ease the symptoms of migraine.
+It is thought that a migraine headache is due to widening of certain blood vessels in the head.
+This medicine works by narrowing the affected vessels, to ease the symptoms of migraine.

 This medicine does not work in other types of headache which are not a migraine.

 There is no evidence that this medicine is addictive.